 1. Go Commando

-However, I won’t deny that going commando is not for everyone.
-Nevertheless, being underwear-free during your workout sessions means no panty lines or wedgies to deal with at all.
+I won’t deny that going commando is not for everyone, but being underwear-free during your workout sessions means no panty lines or wedgies to deal with at all.
+If you haven’t tried it before, give it a shot.
+It may be a much better experience than you expect.

-Boyshorts for women feel very comfortable to wear.
-And they offer maximum coverage.
-You might have to deal with visible panty lines here, but since they look like regular shorts, it’s not such a big deal.
+Boyshorts for women feel very comfortable to wear, and they offer maximum coverage.
+You might have to deal with visible panty lines, but it’s not such a big deal since they look like regular shorts.

 After you have had to deal with uncomfortable bunching and bad wedgies, the experience of wearing a thong for your exercise routine is nothing but satisfactory.